 Nicky pipes up.
 “This is better than any show in Hollywood.
 The Bags were spectacular.
 Don’t let these kids down and get us shown up by my girlfriend’s band.”

 John grabs the mic.
 Pat gives me her bass and I give Dix my SG.
-I worry that he’ll abuse it.
+I worry that he plans to abuse it.
 Jace appears, promising to protect his guitar.

 “Alright, Newport.
 I never knew there could be so much excitement at the beach.
 And gimme a beer,” John demands.